ISibboI/typed-session/README.md

  * none so far

+Typed-session has no dependency to any specific async runtime, and hence can be used with any.

 ## Security

 We have designed and implemented the crate with security in mind.
 Our design fulfils the requirements stated in [The OWASP® Foundation](https://owasp.org)'s cheat sheet on [session management](https://cheatsheetseries.owasp.org/cheatsheets/Session_Management_Cheat_Sheet.html).
 We additionally hash the session ids using the fast and secure hash function [blake3](https://en.wikipedia.org/wiki/BLAKE_(hash_function)#BLAKE3) before storing them.
 To mitigate exploitable bugs we use ``#![deny(unsafe_code)]`` to ensure everything is implemented in 100% safe Rust.

+For further details, refer to the [crate-level documentation](https://docs.rs/typed-session).

 So far, this crate has not been reviewed for security.
 If you have the necessary skills and wish to contribute to an open source project, please get in touch.